wonderfan/test/blockchain/compiler.md

 The language specification may permit some type conversions called coercions.
 For example, a binary arithmetic operator may be applied to either a pair of integers or to a pair of floating-point numbers.
 If the operator is applied to a floating-point number and an integer, the compiler may convert or coerce the integer into a floating-point number.

+The code generator takes as input an intermediate representation of the source program and maps it into the target language.
+If the target language is machine code, registers or memory locations are selected for each of the variables used by the program.
+Then, the intermediate instructions are translated into sequences of machine instructions that perform the same task.
+A crucial aspect of code generation is the judicious assignment of registers to hold variables.